Support New Teacher Growth with Swivl

 Reflection + Classroom Video: Essentials of New Teacher Support

-Swivl Teams + Robot make it faster and easier to support new teachers through coaching, reflection, and lesson feedback.
-It starts by capturing high-quality classroom video using Swivl Robots, then making Teams by Swivl your central place for sharing and discussing the videos.
+Reflectivity (formally known as Swivl Teams) + Robot makes it faster and easier to support new teachers through coaching, reflection, and lesson feedback.
+It starts by capturing high-quality classroom video using Swivl Robots, then making Reflectivity your central place for sharing and discussing the videos.

 Teachers can record their lessons, then reflect to find challenges and opportunities.